KaiYuanC/Science-Centre-Membershi-Java/README.md

 VERSION or DATE: 2018-03-17

-HOW TO START THIS PROJECT: Find Runnable Java file in Product and run
+HOW TO START THIS PROJECT: Find Runnable .Jar file and run, please enter valid input for items

 AUTHOR: Kai Yuan Chi